Shibinneudesic/Azure-LogicApp-EmployeeDB/README.md

-# Employee Upsert Logic App - Azure Logic Apps Standard
+# Employee Batch Upsert Logic App - Azure Logic Apps Standard

 ## Overview

-This project implements a comprehensive Employee Upsert solution using Azure Logic Apps Standard with the following features:
+This project implements a comprehensive Employee Batch Upsert solution using Azure Logic Apps Standard with the following features:

-- **HTTP Trigger**: RESTful API endpoint for receiving employee data
+- **HTTP Trigger**: RESTful API endpoint for receiving multiple employee records
+- **Batch Processing**: Process multiple employees in a single request with individual error handling
-- **Input Validation**: Comprehensive validation with detailed error responses
+- **Input Validation**: Comprehensive validation with detailed error responses for each employee
 - **Database Upsert**: Insert new employees or update existing ones based on EmployeeID
 - **Error Handling**: Try-catch blocks with detailed logging and proper error responses
 - **Custom Logging**: Extensive logging throughout the workflow for monitoring and debugging